Transgender rights in New Zealand: Civil and political rights

-Legally changing names and sex / gender identity on official documentation can be a large barrier to transgender people in New Zealand depending on the type of document.
-Documents such as passports and birth certificates, changing names at schools and universities has often been difficult in the past, and could cause problems for transgender people in the future when their academic record and degree is issued in another name, but changes have been made in the recent years to ease such barriers.
+Legally changing names and sex / gender identity on official documentation can be a large barrier to transgender people in New Zealand, depending on the type of document.
+Documents such as passports and birth certificates, and changing names at schools and universities have often been difficult in the past, and could cause problems for transgender people in the future when their academic record and degree is issued in another name, but changes have been made in the recent years to ease such barriers.
 Counting Ourselves (2019) report showed over 80% of transgender people in New Zealand had an incorrect gender marker on their birth certificate.

-The process for legally changing ones sex on legal documents differ depending on the type of document.
-To change sex marker on a birth certificate, the applicant must show that they have undergone "permanent medical changes".
+The process for legally changing one's sex on legal documents differs depending on the type of document.
+To change one's sex on a birth certificate, the applicant must show that they have undergone "permanent medical changes".
 In the past this has been interpreted as meaning that a transgender person who has not had genital reconstruction surgery cannot change their sex on their birth certificate, but this has since been updated to be a case-by-case assessment, therefore full genital reconstruction surgery may not always be necessary.
-When the Births, Deaths, Marriages, and Relationships Registration Act 2021 comes into force in 2023, applicants who were born in New Zealand will be able to change the sex marker on their birth certificate by applying to the Registrar of Births, Deaths and Marriages, along with a statutory declaration of their gender identity and paying the prescribed fee.
-Minors under 18 will also need consent of their legal guardian or a letter of recommendation from a suitable third party (such as, but not limited to, a health professional) that the minor gives informed consent to changing their sex marker.
+When the Births, Deaths, Marriages, and Relationships Registration Act 2021 comes into force in 2023, applicants who were born in New Zealand will be able to change the sex marker on their birth certificate by applying to the Registrar of Births, Deaths and Marriages, supplying a statutory declaration of their gender identity and paying the prescribed fee.
+Minors under 18 will also need the consent of their legal guardian or a letter of recommendation from a suitable third party stating that the minor gives informed consent to changing their sex marker.